 In recent decades, more schools have taken a stand against bullying by raising awareness and implementing no-tolerance policies.
 These efforts have certainly been positive steps, but cruelty and harassment persist in many cases.
 Tragically, a California teen recently died by suicide after allegedly getting bullied for being homeless.

 Jose Emiliano Zamora, 14, was a student at a Santa Clara, California, school.
-On November 6, the high school freshman died.
-And according to his father, Jose Bautista, bullying the teen endured at Santa Clara High allegedly played a role in his death.
+On November 6, 2024, the high school freshman died.
+And according to his father, Jose Bautista, bullying the teen endured at Santa Clara High played a role in his death.

 More from LittleThings: Los Angeles Mother Of Two Fearful Of The Eclipse Dies In Apparent Murder-Suicide